-2021-2028 housing elements that will result in more affordable 3.
-Support the approval of affordable Advocacy with Planning Commissions # of affordable housing units built by 2023 in North 0 In 2021 two projects were approved in housing projects in the pipeline so that at least 200 new units are built by 2023 in North Orange County. and City Councils.
-Orange County North Orange County totaling 121 units.
-4. Continue homeless care navigation program and implement best practices identified in the region.
-Chronic homeless Decrease in administrative days in homeless population N/A 49 days in 2021
+2021-2028 housing elements that will result in more affordable housing. for ordinances in the housing element.
+3. Support the approval of affordable housing projects in the pipeline so that at least 200 new units are built by 2023 in North Orange County.
+Advocacy with Planning Commissions and City Councils. # of affordable housing units built by 2023 in North Orange County 0 In 2022, two projects were approved in North Orange County totaling 80 units.
+4. Chronic homeless Decrease in administrative days in homeless population N/A 13 days